MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Why am I getting the error message "ERR_NAME_NOT_RESOLVED" after not being able to reach the PAC file?

 This is a known issue.
 To mitigate this you need to create two firewall rules.
-For guidance on how to create a firewall rule by using group policy, see:
+For information about creating a firewall rule by using Group Policy, see the following resources:

 - [Create an inbound icmp rule](../windows-firewall/create-an-inbound-icmp-rule.md)
 - [Open Group Policy management console for Microsoft Defender Firewall](../windows-firewall/open-the-group-policy-management-console-to-windows-firewall-with-advanced-security.md)

-First rule (DHCP Server):
+#### First rule (DHCP Server)
 1. Program path: `%SystemRoot%\System32\svchost.exe`

 2. Local Service: `Sid:  S-1-5-80-2009329905-444645132-2728249442-922493431-93864177  (Internet Connection Service (SharedAccess))`

 3. Protocol UDP

 4. Port 67

-Second rule (DHCP Client)
+#### Second rule (DHCP Client)
 This is the same as the first rule, but scoped to local port 68.
 In the Microsoft Defender Firewall user interface go through the following steps:

 1. Right-click on inbound rules, and then create a new rule.

 2. Choose **custom rule**.

 3. Specify the following program path: `%SystemRoot%\System32\svchost.exe`.

 4. Specify the following settings:
     - Protocol Type: UDP
     - Specific ports: 67
     - Remote port: any

-6. Specify any IP addresses.
+5. Specify any IP addresses.

-7. Allow the connection.
+6. Allow the connection.

-8. Specify to use all profiles.
+7. Specify to use all profiles.

-9. The new rule should show up in the user interface.
+8. The new rule should show up in the user interface.
 Right click on the **rule** > **properties**.

-10. In the **Programs and services** tab, under the **Services** section, select **settings**.
+9. In the **Programs and services** tab, under the **Services** section, select **settings**.

-11. Choose **Apply to this Service** and select **Internet Connection Sharing (ICS) Shared Access**.
+10. Choose **Apply to this Service** and select **Internet Connection Sharing (ICS) Shared Access**.

 ### Why can I not launch Application Guard when Exploit Guard is enabled?